What Attracts Mosquitoes?

 - Scent.
 Research has shown that mosquitoes are more attracted to certain scents.
 Substances like uric acid, lactic acid, and ammonia released from the glands in your skin can attract mosquitoes.
 Those that have a higher body temperature or perspire more often are attractive to mosquitoes.
 Even floral fragrances and perfumes worn can be attractive to these insects.

-Why Are Mosquitoes Attracted to My Bristol Home?
+Why Are Mosquitoes Attracted to My Bristol and Johnson City TN Home?

 If your yard has become a haven for mosquitoes and someone in your family is a known “mosquito magnet”, spring and summertime can be a nightmare.
 To learn what makes your home attractive to mosquitoes—and to prevent them—it’s best to work with your local mosquito exterminators.